rocky-linux/documentation/docs/guides/migrate2rocky.md

 ## Prerequisites and assumptions

 * CentOS Stream, CentOS, Alma Linux, RHEL, or Oracle Linux running well on a hardware server or VPS.
-The current supported version for each of these is 8.8 or 9.2.
+The current supported version for each of these is 8.9 or 9.3.
 * A working knowledge of the command line
 * A working knowledge of SSH for remote machines
 * A mildly risk-taking attitude
 * Run commands as root.
-Either log in as root, or have the ability to elevate privileges with `sudo`.
+Either log in as root, or have the ability to elevate privileges with `sudo`

 ## Introduction